soffes/apple_push_notification/Readme.markdown

 * The spaces in `device_token` are optional and will be ignored.
 * The `sound` can be the filename (i.e. `explosion.aiff`) or `true` which will play the default notification sound.

 Copyright (c) 2009 [Sam Soffes](http://samsoff.es).
 Released under the MIT license.
-Originally by Fabien Penso.
+Forked from Fabien Penso.